 NO cameras, electronics or handheld game systems are to be brought to school.

-Devices for intermediate students (grades 4-7) may be brought to school, but ONLY once the Bring Your Own Device Policy is signed by the parent and student.
+Devices for intermediate students (grades 4-7) may be brought to school, but ONLY once the BYOD - Bring Your Own Device Policy is signed by the parent and student.
 Teachers will manage these.

-If a cell phone must be at school, it is to be turned off from the time the student arrives at school until the last bell of the day (in the interest of everyone's safety, the camera must not be used on school property)
+If a cell phone must be at school, it is to be turned off from the time the student arrives at school until the last bell of the day (in the interest of everyone's safety, students' cell phone cameras must not be used on school property)

 iPods, mp3 players and such devices should not be brought to school.
 We cannot be responsible for any items lost or stolen.